adamstevencotner/servstub/README.md

 # Configuration
 you can either configure `servstub` with the [command line](#cli-configuration) or with a [file](#file-configuration)
 ## CLI Configuration
-simply running `servestub` will put you in the configuration tool the available commands are:
+simply running `servstub` will put you in the configuration tool the available commands are:
 #### add
 add a new endpoint config, specifying method, then route, then response. rules [defined here](#endpoint_config-object) apply to the values of those properties.